CodeYourFuture/syllabus/docs/fundamentals/index.md

 ### Start as we mean to go on 🧰

 Fundamentals sets the tone for the rest of CYF.
 That means we set our expectations of CYF sessions clearly: **no slides**, **no lectures**, **no missing coursework**, **100% attendance**.
+This applies to everybody and we should all hold each other to these standards.

-This is our opportunity to coach trainees and ourselves into the "right" behaviours from the start.
+This is our opportunity to coach ourselves into the "right" behaviours from the start.

 > "Practice doesn't make perfect, practice makes permanent"